 The Capital Hotel in Little Rock, Arkansas defines Southern hospitality and, under Ms. Rathlé's skillful direction, served as the launch pad for a new interpretation of Southern foodways in its fine dining restaurant, Ashley’s.

-In the Finger Lakes region of New York, Ms. Rathlé secured significant recognition for the historic Aurora Inn and its sister property, E.B.
+In the Finger Lakes region of New York, simoneink secured significant recognition for the historic Aurora Inn and its sister property, E.B.
 Morgan House.
 Striking a balance between historic charm and modern luxury, during Ms. Rathlé’s tenure, E.B.
 Morgan House was named one of the “25 Most Romantic Hotels” in the U.S. by Travel + Leisure, and both hotels consecutively received the AAA Four-Diamond Award.
-On the other end of the design spectrum, but likewise situated in picturesque rural New York state, is the Catskill property known as The Roxbury Motel, whose high-style and edgy rooms based on TV shows and movies from the 60s, 70s, and 80s, was selected as a Fodor’s Choice property since 2005 and was featured in Entrepreneur Magazine and Travel + Leisure with the guidance of Ms. Rathlé and her team.
+Also situated in picturesque rural New York, is the Catskill property known as The Roxbury Motel.
+With edgy, high-style rooms based on vintage TV shows and movies, The Roxbury was selected as a Fodor’s Choice property and was featured in Entrepreneur Magazine and Travel + Leisure under the guidance of Ms. Rathlé and her team.

-Ms. Rathlé is equally at home in the growing industry of culinary television.
-In addition to placing her chefs on major broadcast television programs like CNN and NBC’s Today Show, she has secured a national television show on TLC, Inedible to Incredible for John Besh, and has been instrumental in having her chefs featured on high-profile national network programs.
-CMT came knocking for some assistance with the Country Music Television’s first annual “Artists of the Year” ceremony where simoneink was the culinary advisor and secured placements from Esquire to AOL/Slashfood.
+Ms. Rathlé is equally at home in the booming industry of culinary television.
+In addition to placing her chefs on major broadcast television programs like CNN and NBC’s Today Show, she has secured a national television show on TLC, Inedible to Incredible for John Besh, and has been instrumental in having her chef-clients featured on high-profile national network programs.
+Country Music Television came knocking for assistance with its first annual “Artists of the Year” ceremony, where simoneink served as culinary advisor and secured placements from Esquire to AOL/Slashfood.

 In her capacity as PR executive, Ms. Rathlé has worked extensively with corporate and media executives, dignitaries, and celebrities, including President and Mrs. Ronald Reagan; President George H.W.
 Bush; Prime Minister John Majors; Raul Granillo Ocampo, the Ambassador of Argentina; Prince and Princess Michael of Kent; Keith Richards; Julia Child; and Zsa Zsa Gabor.

-Ms. Rathlé has won two gold Addies, or American Advertising Awards.
-She is also an avid runner, and has competed extensively, completing a marathon and winning the New York City Turkey Trot for her age category.
+Ms. Rathlé has won two gold Addies, or American Advertising Awards, and was a featured speaker at IACP’s 41st annual Conference in 2019, lending her expertise about Media Relations to a panel discussion about the power of communications in the culinary landscape.
+She is an avid runner, and has competed extensively, completing a marathon and winning the New York City Turkey Trot for her age category.
 She is a member of Les Dames d’Escoffier and the Southern Foodways Alliance.
-Currently, Ms. Rathlé is advisor to the St. Bernard Project – a non-profit organization assisting in wellness and building homes for displaced residents of New Orleans’ St. Bernard Parish – as well as Blue Star Families, a non-profit national organization that benefits military families by connecting communities and creating opportunities.
+Currently, Ms. Rathlé works with Blue Star Families, a non-profit national organization that benefits military families by connecting communities and creating opportunities, as well as Habitat for Humanity NOVA, the Northern Virginia chapter of a national non-profit organization that helps low to moderate-income families build and find affordable, long-term housing.
+Ms. Rathlé has advised the St. Bernard Project – a non-profit organization assisting in wellness and building homes for displaced residents of New Orleans’ St. Bernard Parish.
 In June 2010, after attending First Lady Michelle Obama’s Chef’s Move at the White House, Ms. Rathlé joined the board of Chefs as Parents, an organization that is helping to meet children’s meal plan needs in the DC public school system.
 She is also actively involved with Real Food for Kids, a grassroots program promoting healthier food choices for students of Fairfax County, Virginia public schools.
 In recognition of her expertise in the industry, Leading Hotels of the World appointed Ms. Rathlé to its Media Advisory Board for 2004-2005.
 Ms. Rathlé also was appointed to the Media Advisory Board for the Louisiana Tourism and Cultural Development Committee under Lt.
-Governor Mitch Landrieu on several occasions.
-In 2006, Ms. Rathlé was asked to lend her expertise and talents to the James Beard Foundation Awards.
-She was responsible for promoting the awards to television outlets.
+Governor Mitch Landrieu.
+In 2006, asked to lend her expertise and talents to the James Beard Foundation Awards, she was responsible for promoting the awards to television outlets.

 Among Ms. Rathlé’s proudest accomplishments are her fundraising efforts.
 In 2005, “Po’ Boy Power!” – a fundraiser she developed for the benefit of Hurricane Katrina victims – made national news.
-The first of the two “Po’ Boy Power!” events was held just 12 days after the devastating storm hit, and her efforts helped raise $27,000 within a two-hour time span.
-She was also involved in raising funds for policemen and firemen in the city’s devastated communities over the course of the following year.
+The first “Po’ Boy Power!” event was held just twelve days after the storm hit, and her efforts helped raise $27,000 within a two-hour time span.
+She was involved in raising funds for policemen and firemen in the city’s devastated communities over the course of the following year.
 In June 2010, she was tapped to help the St. Bernard Project raise funds via the Patrón Tequila Epicurean Express, to benefit fishermen of the Gulf Coast whose livelihoods had been destroyed by the oil spill.
-In DC, the ‘station stop’ that she conducted, and in New Orleans, where she was also involved, the events raised close to $50,000—nearly half of its $100,000 total goal.
+In DC, the ‘station stop’ that she conducted, and in New Orleans, where she was also involved, the events raised nearly half of the $100,000 total goal.